ManderaGeneral/generalgui/README.md

 # generalgui
-Makes tkinter easy.
+Makes tkinter easy to use.
 Three main parts: App, Page and Element.

 ## App
 Tk is 'widget' attribute.

 ## Page
-Has to be packed manually.
 Frame or ScrollableFrame is 'widget' attribute.
-Contains any amount of Elements and Pages
+Contains any amount of Elements and Pages.
 Can be subclassed to create pre-built pages easily.
+Has to be packed manually.

 ## Element
+Tkinter widget is 'widget' attribute.
 Packed instantly because it always has to be inside a page.
-Tkinter widget is 'widget' attribute.

 ## Guiderules
  * Never use a widget directly, always go through an Element subclass.